-The procedure is done in a sterile operating room as an outpatient.
-The patient will be asked to report 1-2 hours prior to the procedure for registration and preparation.
-The entire procedure lasts approximately one hour.
-After the patient is precisely positioned on the operating room table, an individual specializing in prostate ultrasound will place the biplanar ultrasound probe in the rectum to image the prostate.
-The ultrasound probe is carefully held in position by a stabilizing device that is attached to the O.R. table.
-Biplanar transrectal ultrasound along with fluoroscopy gives a multi-dimensional view of the prostate gland on several TV screens in the O.R.
-These images of the procedure are used to accurately place the needles and space the radioactive sources within the prostate gland.
-The implant procedure does not require a surgical incision.
-Needles are advanced through an area of skin, called the perineum (behind the scrotum and in front of the rectum) into the prostate with the aid of a template attached to the ultrasound probe and computer plan designed specifically for the patient’s prostate gland size.
-Radioactive seeds are then deposited through the needle into the prostate gland based on a precise plan or map that was developed before going to the O.R. and then rechecked and modified at the time of surgery.
+Needles are advanced through an area of skin called the perineum (behind the scrotum and in front of the rectum) into the prostate, with the aid of a template attached to the ultrasound probe and a computer plan designed specifically for the patient’s prostate gland size.
+Radioactive seeds are then deposited through the needle into the prostate gland, based on a precise map that was planned in advance and then re-checked and modified at the time of surgery.
 The dose needed is calculated by pre-implant dosimetry from the volume study.
-The seeds are permanently placed in the prostate gland and give off the radiation over the seed’s life span of 3 months to a year (depending on the radioactive seed that is selected).
-Both the probe and needles are removed when the procedure is completed and a foley catheter left in the bladder until the patient recovers.
-Cystoscopy at the completion of the procedure is rarely needed except to evaluate the urethra and the bladder if necessary.
-The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery where the patient will wake up and receive discharge instruction, once recovered, he will be discharged.
+The seeds are permanently placed in the prostate gland and give off radiation over the seeds’ life span of 3 months to a year (depending on the radioactive seeds selected).
+Both the probe and needles are removed when the procedure is completed, and a Foley catheter is left in the bladder until the patient recovers.
+Cystoscopy at the completion of the procedure is rarely needed, except to evaluate the urethra and the bladder if necessary.
+The patient will then be transferred to the post-anesthetic care unit for an hour or more of recovery, where upon waking up will receive discharge instructions.

-When the catheter is removed, the patient will be taught self-intermittent catheterization should he have any voiding difficulty.
+When the catheter is removed, the patient will be taught intermittent self-catheterization, should he have any voiding difficulty.
 Most patients, however, do not have to catheterize themselves.
 The patient’s urine may contain a small amount of blood for a short period of time.
 This is nothing to be alarmed about and should subside in 24-48 hours.

-A CT scan of the prostate and PSA will be done prior to discharge.
+A CT scan of the prostate and PSA level check will be done prior to discharge.
 The CT scan and postoperative films will be utilized for evaluation of seed placement and to calculate the total dose delivered.
-Later in the day or the following morning following the procedure, the patient will have a post-op visit.
+Later in the day or in the morning following the procedure, the patient will have a post-op visit.

-Discharge instructions will be given after the procedure.
-Antibiotics will be given for five days following the procedure.
+Discharge instructions will be provided.
+Antibiotics will be given for 5days following the procedure.
 If necessary, prescriptions for pain medications will be provided.
 Heavy lifting or strenuous activity should be avoided for 30 days after the procedure, but walking, swimming and golfing are fine.
 After that, the patient may return to a normal level of activity.
-A two to three month follow-up appointment will be scheduled which will consist of a PSA blood test, a physical exam including a digital rectal exam, and an x-ray of the seeds within the prostate gland, or ultrasound if necessary.
+A follow-up appointment will be scheduled in 2 to 3 months, which will consist of a PSA blood test, a physical exam, including a digital rectal exam, and an x-ray study of the seeds within the prostate gland, or ultrasound if necessary.

-Iodine-125 and Pallaldium-103 are low energy radioactive materials.
-This means that the radiation passes only a short distance with the majority of radiation effects delivered within the prostate area, “shielded” by the surrounding body tissues.
-Exposure to family and friends is minimal and special precautions are not indicated unless otherwise advised by the doctor or nurse.
+Iodine-125 and Palladium-103 are low energy, radioactive materials.
+This means that the radiation travels only a short distance, with the majority of radiation effects delivered within the prostate area, “shielded” by the surrounding body tissues.
+Exposure to family and friends is minimal, and special precautions are not indicated, unless otherwise advised by the doctor or nurse.

 Short-Term Side Effects

-Some patients experience some burning or discomfort with urination that may last from a few days to several weeks.
+Some patients experience burning or discomfort with urination that may last from a few days to several weeks.
 Patients may also experience some increased frequency and urgency with urination.
-This is due to swelling in the prostate that results from the placement of needles during surgery.
-There are medications available to decrease these side effects.
+These symptoms are due to swelling in the prostate that results from the placement of needles during surgery.
+Medications are available to decrease these side effects.
 When the swelling subsides, so do the side effects.
-In our experience, most of the side effects are gone within a few months.
+Most of the side effects are gone within a few months.

 Long-Term Side Effects